datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 15.4  Liquidation  TC "Section 15.4  Liquidation" \\f C \\l "2" .
-Upon dissolution of the Company the Liquidating Trustee shall immediately commence to wind up the Company’s affairs; provided, however, that a reasonable time shall be allowed for the orderly liquidation of the assets of the Company and the satisfaction of liabilities to creditors so as to enable the Members to minimize the normal losses attendant upon a liquidation.
+Upon dissolution of the Company the Liquidating Trustee shall immediately commence to wind up the Company's affairs; provided, however, that a reasonable time shall be allowed for the orderly liquidation of the assets of the Company and the satisfaction of liabilities to creditors so as to enable the Members to minimize the normal losses attendant upon a liquidation.
 The Unit Holders shall continue to share Profits and Losses during liquidation in the same proportions, as specified in Article VII, as before liquidation.
-Each Member shall be furnished with a statement prepared by the Company’s certified public accountants that shall set forth the assets and liabilities of the Company as of the date of dissolution.
+Each Member shall be furnished with a statement prepared by the Company's certified public accountants that shall set forth the assets and liabilities of the Company as of the date of dissolution.
 The proceeds of liquidation shall be distributed, as realized, in the following order